 “Processor” means an entity or person, public authority, agency or other body which processes personal data on behalf of the controller.

 “Recipient” means a person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.

 10. Third Party

-“Third party” means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorized to process personal data.
+“Third party” means an entity or person, public authority, agency or body other than the data subject, Controller, Processor and persons who, under the direct authority of the Controller or Processor, are authorised to process personal data.